s-y-n-q/KarlsonMultiplayer/README.md

 # Karlson Multiplayer

-# THIS MOD REQUIRES BEPINEX!!!
+# THIS MOD REQUIRES BEPINEX!!! & REQUIRES STEAM TO BE OPEN AND LOGGED IN

 A custom multiplayer mod that utilizes facepunch.steamworks c# api